 - Many projects will require some type of environmental permit.
 Applicants are encouraged to work with the district to determine what environmental permits, if any, may be required.
-Any required permits must be obtained by the grant recipient before advances can be given or work can begin.
-Under no circumstance can any project work begin until all required permits are in hand.
+Any required permits must be obtained by the grant recipient before work can begin on the portion of the project related to the permit.
 See Chapter 8 for more permit guidance.

 - Some projects may require and Erosion and Sediment Control (E&S) plan.
 Your district can help you to determine if an E&S plan is necessary.
 A sample E&S plan is available on the Center’s website.

 - Low-volume road projects require that a traffic count be conducted.
 This traffic count must show that the worksite has a traffic count of 500 vehicles a day or less, and the count must be provided to the district for review prior to entering into a contract.
 See section 7.5 for traffic count guidance.

 5.4 Entering Into a Contract